Playing outside is great for kids, but when the weather is terrible or outdoor activities aren’t possible, you need some entertainment indoors.

 - Practice mode available

-Finding the Best Wii Games for Kids
+How to Choose the Wii Games for Kids

 Video games come in all sorts of genres, but some aren’t suitable for children.
 You don’t want your 6-year-old playing a violent shooting game.